Oblong/splash/README.md

 # Splash

-Splash is a [Greenhouse](http://greenhouse.oblong.com/) program that transforms the Leap Motion's relative coordinates to absolute coordinates.
-Splash streams its data output as a series of messages into a Greenhouse pool (named **leap**).
+Splash is a [g-speak](http://platform.oblong.com/) program that transforms the Leap Motion's relative coordinates to absolute coordinates.
+Splash streams its data output as a series of messages into a pool named **leap**.
 Any number of other programs can listen to that pool and get the data.

-(Pools are part of the Greenhouse message-passing system known as **Plasma**.
+(Pools are part of the g-speak's message-passing system known as **Plasma**.
 It's a lighweight publish/subscribe system that scratches some of the same itches as OSC or 0MQ's pubsub.
-More details about **Plasma** [can be found here](http://greenhouse.oblong.com/reference/messaging.html#qr_pools).)
+More details about **Plasma** [can be found here](https://platform.oblong.com/learning/g-speak/structure/libplasma/).)

 Splash is a command-line utility -- it runs in the terminal only.

 Splash reads Leap data using the Leap SDK (which you must have already installed).
-Splash also assumes you have already installed [Greenhouse](http://greenhouse.oblong.com/), a free SDK from Oblong for creating spatial, gestural, multi-modal, and multi-machine applications.
+Splash also assumes you have already installed g-speak, an SDK from Oblong for creating spatial, gestural, multi-modal, and multi-machine applications.
+[Contact Us](mailto:platform-support@oblong.com) for licensing information.

-To learn more about how to set up a Greenhouse program to work with Splash and Leap Motion input, see [this tutorial on the Greenhouse site](http://greenhouse.oblong.com/learning/hardware_leap.html).
+To learn more about how to set up a g-speak program to work with Splash and Leap Motion input, see [this tutorial on the Platform site](http://greenhouse.oblong.com/learning/hardware_leap.html).

 ## Dependencies

 - g-speak platform -- a proprietary SDK provided by Oblong Industries.
-Contact [Oblong Industries, Inc.](mailto:solutions@oblong.com)
+Contact [Oblong Industries, Inc.](mailto:platform-support@oblong.com)
 - [LeapSDK](https://developer.leapmotion.com/documentation/cpp/index.html)
 - [CMake](https://cmake.org/)
-  - Install Mac OS X using [brew](http://brew.sh/)
+  - Mac OS X using [brew](http://brew.sh/)

     $ brew install cmake

-  - Install on Ubuntu
+  - Ubuntu

     $ sudo apt-get install cmake